|REMIT reporting - LNG delivery|

 |REMIT Reporting Database|

-According to Article 9(3) and (5) of Commission Implementing Regulation (EU) No 1348/2014 LNG system operators as defined in Article 2(12) of Directive 2009/73/EC musi report to the ACER for each LNG facility the following information:
+According to Article 9(3) and (5) of the REMIT Implementing Regulation (EU) No 1348/2014 LNG system operators (LSO) as defined in Article 2(12) of Directive 2009/73/EC musi report to the ACER for each LNG facility the following information:

 a) the technical, contracted and available capacity of the LNG facility in daily resolution;